Ampsss123/Speech-To-Text-Kannada/README.md

 tkinter (included in standard Python installations) python-docx
 # Installation
-Install Python Dependencies: Open a terminal/command prompt and run: pip install speechrecognition python-docx
+Install Python Dependencies:

-Run the Application: Execute the script using Python:
+pip install speechrecognition python-docx

-python kannada_speech_to_text.py
+Execute the script using Python: python kannada_speech_to_text.py

-Word Document Not Saving: Ensure you have permission to save files in the specified directory.
+* Word Document Not Saving: Ensure you have permission to save files in the specified directory. *